Find Trade Colleges

 Women make up 33% of the ae tech majors at the school.

-A rank of #4 on this year’s list means Onondaga Community College is a great place for architectural engineering technology students working on their associate degree.
-Located in the large suburb of Syracuse, OCC is a public college with a moderately-sized student population.
+Out of the 9 schools in New York that were part of this year’s ranking, Onondaga Community College landed the # 4 spot on the list.
+Located in the large suburb of Syracuse, OCC is a public school with a moderately-sized student population.

 Women make up 46% of the ae tech majors at the school.